notjulin/CreatorSniper/README.md

 - Edit job data (**still in development**).
 - Upload **custom** Images/GIFs.

+## Known Issues

+- Currently, you can't clone a Versus Mission or an Adversary Mode job (will be fixed soon).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.